 Here are the 3 most common recommendations made by conventional medicine to treat your child’s scoliosis.

 Since most parents find these options too limited I’ve also included information on alternative treatments that you may wish to consider for your child’s scoliosis:

 - Watch & WaitIn the early stages the curvature is often considered a Mild Scoliosis (10° – 24°) doctors will simply choose to provide no treatment at all to your child.
-In many cases a mild scoliosis may not worsen so doctors often advise to do nothing to treat your child’s scoliosis and instead take a wait and see attitude.
-While that might be good advise if your child’s curve doesn’t progress in that time frame between X-ray evaluations, there are risks to that strategy that you should consider.
-First is if you child is in the midst of a growth spurt that is when they are at the greatest risk for progression of their scoliosis.
+In many cases, mild scoliosis may not worsen so doctors often advise doing nothing to treat your child’s scoliosis and instead take a wait and see attitude.
+While that might be good advice if your child’s curve doesn’t progress in that time frame between X-ray evaluations, there are risks to that strategy that you should consider.
+First is if your child is in the midst of a growth spurt that is when they are at the greatest risk for progression of their scoliosis.
 The larger the curve gets the more challenging it becomes to correct, so waiting to start treatment can make it more difficult to improve later down the line.

 Alternative Treatments in Early Stages – The Schroth Method of Scoliosis Specific Exercise

 - Hard Bracing– The “Standard of Care” in Moderate Scoliosis (25° – 39°) treatment remains hard bracing but many question the efficacy of it because it tends to immobilize the spine, much like a body-cast.
 Immobilization of the spine can cause muscle atrophy in much the same way a cast on your arm causes the muscles to weaken.
 While you can get some reduction in scoliosis while your child is being held in the brace, once the brace is removed the spine often goes right back to the starting curvature or gets even worse since the muscles have been weakened.
 Also, hard braces are only designed to stop the progression of scoliosis and not improve it.